 Timetables:

 The timetables are published for the students before they register for the following semester, i.e., before 1-5 May/1-5 Nov.
 After publication, you can only change the schedule for your course if unforeseen professional circumstances occur.
 A change must be approved by the department management.
 The motivated request for change must be sent to the study administrators, who will then go forward with it.
-Remember to state the (professional) resason for your request and to always consider other alternatives before reporting the request.
+Remember to state the (professional) reason for your request and to always consider other alternatives before reporting the request.

 Teaching periods (15 weeks):